"Tell me again where we're going, lass?"

 "Mm.
 Yes, she did.
 Frost."
 The Khajiit glanced back towards the lodge, watching the patrolling guard.

 "Yes.
 Did.
 Past-tense."
 Mentally, she counted.
 "Last I heard, he belonged to some Breton.
-Louis Letrush, or some such name."
+Louis Letrush, or some such name.
+I can never keep human names straight."

-Brynjolf was quiet for a moment. "...and how did he come across such a fine animal, I wonder?
+Brynjolf was quiet for a moment, and Mrrsizha could almost hear him thinking.
+She was pretty certain he was giving her a disapproving look. "...and how did he come across such a fine animal, I wonder?
 I can't imagine Maven was eager to sell."

 "Don't know.
 But her fetcher of a son was, before he was locked up."
 One-hundred-and-thirty-seven seconds to walk around the lodge, give or take a few for the occasional delay.
 Plenty of time.
 "Luckily, Louis ran into a lovely Khajiit maiden who was just thrilled to offer her help acquiring the beast, as she goes out of her way to help people whenever possible...that's what I heard, anyway."